opentrv/OTRadioLink/README.txt

   * The zipped or otherwise bundled distribution format <LIBRARYNAME>.<format> binary.

   * The test directory containing an Arduino project performing unit/other tests on the library source.

+Currently also contains other libraries, in their own namespaces, which may be separated out.

+The dependency order is:

+OTRFM23BLink

+OTRadioLink

+OTV0P2BASE

+The lowest of these depends only on the Arduino run-time.